CUAnschutzBDC/smith_nicholas_sc_antigen/files/plot_list.md

 16. SHM histogram - all cells
 17. SHM histogram - islet-reactive cells

-16 and 17 - separated by what? individual?
+16 and 17 - Separate by status

 18. Shannon alpha diversity rarefaction curve of all cells by status
 19. Jaccard beta diversity rarefaction curve of islet-reactive cells by status